code-and-effect/effective_learndash/README.md

-# Effective LearnDash
+# Effective Learndash

-Create Wordpress users and read LearnDash course progress.
-This is an unoffocial integration that is not supported or affiliated with WordPress or LearnDash.
+Create Wordpress users and read Learndash course progress.
+This is an unoffocial integration that is not supported or affiliated with WordPress or Learndash.

 ## Getting Started